sechkarev/sechkarev/README.md

 I'm Vladimir, a software developer with 8+ years of commercial work experience.
 I am currently working at [Next Lotto](https://www.nextlotto.de/).

-I mostly develop mobile apps (native **Android** & **Kotlin Multiplatform**) and game-like interactive experiences.
+I build mobile products with a strong focus on native Android and Kotlin Multiplatform.
+In addition to my professional work, I explore interactive and game-like experiences, which helps me think deeply about user engagement and product feedback loops.
 This GitHub is a collection of my side projects and technical experiments with various (mostly mobile) SDKs.

 ## My Projects